tendai22/dpans94_ja/app.md

 32-bit machines are becoming commonplace.
 A 16-bit Forth system on a 32-bit  machine is not competitive.

 ||Impact:||
 Programs that assume 16-bit stack width will continue to run on 16-bit machines;  ANS Forth does not require a different stack width, but simply allows it.
-Many programs will be unaffected  (but see “address unit”).
+Many programs will be unaffected  (but see "address unit").

 ||Transition/Conversion:||
 Programs which use bit masks with the high bits set may have to be changed,  substituting either an implementation-defined bit-mask constant, or a procedure to calculate a bit mask in a  stack-width-independent way.
 Here are some procedures for constructing width-independent bit masks: